manjushapaul/NexSpace/README.md

 2. **Generate an App Password**:
    - Go to https://myaccount.google.com/apppasswords
    - Select "Mail" and "Other (Custom name)"
-   - Enter "NexSpace Contact Form" as the name
+   - Enter "NexSpot Contact Form" as the name
    - Copy the generated 16-character password
 3. **Set Environment Variables**:
    Create a `.env.local` file in the root directory: